mnestix/mnestix-browser/README.md

 ### Welcome to the Mnestix Community!

-Mnestix Viewer is an open source software designed to simplify the implementation of the Asset Administration Shell.
+Mnestix Browser is an open source software designed to simplify the implementation of the Asset Administration Shell.
 Together with increasing contributions from users and developers, a growing community is working on further development under the leadership of XITASO, a leading high-end software development company in the engineering industry.
-Mnestix Viewer is the perfect tool to demonstrate the power and potential of AAS (**Asset Administration Shells**) for the implementation of standardized digital twins.
+Mnestix Browser is the perfect tool to demonstrate the power and potential of AAS (**Asset Administration Shells**) for the implementation of standardized digital twins.
 It opens the way for use cases such as the Digital Product Passport (DPP).

 You can find a demo [here](https://mnestix-prod.azurewebsites.net/).